 Sensory impaired and disabled children are at an increased risk of abuse, neglect and harm compared with their peers.
 Staff should understand that children with additional learning needs are at increased risk and are also less likely to receive the protection and support they need when they have been abused.
 Staff who work with children with an additional learning need, such as a profound and multiple disability, sensory impairment or emotional and behavioural problem need to be particularly sensitive to signs of abuse and provide for any additional safeguards needed to protect them.
-Please refer to the school's ALN Policy for further information which can be found upon request the main school office at jbmail@hwbcymru.net
+Please refer to the school's ALN Policy for further information which can be found on the school website at www.stjohnsflintshire.org